mohamedd8/mohamedd8/README.md

 ### 🔹Highly skilled Full-Stack Developer with 7+ years of experience in Software Engineering & Programming.

-### 🔹 Expert in Flutter for frontend & Go for backend , crafting high-performance, scalable Applications.
+### 🔹Expert in Flutter for frontend & Go for backend , crafting high-performance, scalable Applications.

-### 🔹 Passionate about cutting-edge technologies, AI-driven automation, and building next-gen digital products.
+### 🔹Passionate about cutting-edge technologies, AI-driven automation, and building next-gen digital products.

 ---